imaanabrahams/Tutor_Connect/README.md

 ## 👨‍💻 Imaan Abrahams
 ### Front-End Developer & Project Integration

-Before entering the technology industry, I worked as a **Sales Representative** and later as a **Waiter**.
-These experiences helped me develop strong communication, teamwork, customer service, and problem-solving skills.

-I decided to transition into software development because I wanted to create meaningful digital solutions and challenge myself to build interactive, modern applications.

 ### Contributions

 - Developed the website using HTML, CSS, and JavaScript